PhilHite/21udgs/README.md

        Q=Quit

 There are 2 Versions:
-21udgs148   =Machine Code compiled with MCoder III 21udgs148bas=BASIC included for reference only as it is slow 1540 FOR h=1 TO dh: NEXT h
+21udgs149   =Machine Code compiled with MCoder III 21udgs149bas=BASIC included for reference only as it is slow 1540 FOR h=1 TO dh: NEXT h
 This line slows the program down for compiling
 Remove REM before compiling with MCoder III
-Delete line 10 before compiling with MCoder III (to save precious bytes of memory) Use GO TO 20 and not RUN to run the program 21udgs148bas.txt=BASIC txt file
+Delete line 10 before compiling with MCoder III (to save precious bytes of memory) Compile using a 128K Spectrum in 48K mode (again to save precious bytes of memory) Use GO TO 20 and not RUN to run the program 21udgs149bas.txt=BASIC txt file
-If you BREAK into 21udgs148, restart the program with GO TO 20
+If you BREAK into 21udgs149, restart the program with GO TO 20

 Kempston joystick emulation with the Fuse emulator on the Mac 10 PRINT IN 31: GO TO 10
 When Preferences > Set joysticks on snapshot load is ticked, Kempston joystick emulation returns IN 31 values of 255 and 56 instead of 0.
-21udgs148 snapshots do not work as expected because the the program expects IN 31 to return 0 when the joystick is idle.
+21udgs149 snapshots do not work as expected because the the program expects IN 31 to return 0 when the joystick is idle.
-Kempston joystick Settings for 21udgs148.tzx Preferences > Untick Set joysticks on snapshot load Inputs > Joystick 1
+Kempston joystick Settings for 21udgs149.tzx Preferences > Untick Set joysticks on snapshot load Inputs > Joystick 1
 Real device SPEED_LINK Competition Pro